gabenespoli/BibCite/BibCite-Plan.md

 - Test that it returns known result for multiple word search term and sample data

 ## Model integration tests
-- Test that calling setup() on the Library function yields expected Citation array
+- Test that calling `setup()` on `Library` with mock data yields expected Citation array
-- Test that calling search(searchTerm:) on the Library function yields empty results for empty query
+- Test that calling `search(searchTerm:)` on the `Library` with mock data yields empty results for empty query
-- Test that calling search(searchTerm:) on the Library function yields expected results for single word query
+- Test that calling `search(searchTerm:)` on the `Library` with mock data yields expected results for single word query
-- Test that calling search(searchTerm:) on the Library function yields expected results for multi-word query
+- Test that calling `search(searchTerm:)` on the `Library` with mock data yields expected results for multi-word query